 JESSIE BURTON (Spring 2011)

-Jessie took our very first course way back in 2011, which was taught jointly by Anna Davis and Jake Arnott (a course which Jessie described as ‘world class’).
+Jessie took our very first 6-month Novel-Writing course way back in 2011, which was taught jointly by Anna Davis and Jake Arnott (a course which Jessie described as ‘world class’).
 Jessie worked on the novel that eventually became the phenomenally successful The Miniaturist, which was sold to Picador in 2013 after a fierce bidding war.
 A vividly written historical novel set in 17th-century Holland, Jessie’s debut was named Waterstones Book of the Year, helping it to become one of the biggest sellers of 2014.
 She followed that spectacular success with another bestseller, The Muse, which came out late in 2015, and which firmly cemented Jessie’s place as a significant voice in contemporary British fiction.

 KATE HAMER (Autumn 2011)

 Kate was one of the chosen 15 on CBC’s second creative writing course in the autumn of 2011.
 She credits the course, and the intensive workshopping process at the heart of it, with helping her hone the complex and highly praised dual-narrative structure central to her debut The Girl in the Red Coat.
 Her novel is the unforgettable account of a beloved young daughter, stolen away from a mother without warning.
-It drew the attention of Curtis Brown agent Alice Lutyens, who was able secure a healthy two-book deal for Kate with Faber.
+It drew the attention of Curtis Brown agent Alice Lutyens, who was able to secure a healthy two-book deal for Kate with Faber.
 Off the back of an eye-catching poster campaign, Kate’s novel shot up the bestseller list.
 She followed her debut with 2016’s chilling The Doll Funeral – and her third novel Crushed comes out in April 2019.

 TIM GLENCROSS (Autumn 2011)